 Concrete tiles by their very nature are porous and will absorb moisture, this is why they’re sprayed or covered with a sealant when they’re first put on your home.
 Over time this sealant will wear and fade away and you’re left with roof tiles that will start to absorb moisture and gather mould.

 Many customers think they can simply get up on their roof with a gurney and wash away the mould, dirt and buildup on their roofs.
-Don’t get me wrong – the roof looks great right after doing this, but what a lot of people don’t realise that when you’re blasting away all that mould, dirt and grime, you’re also washing away any sealant that’s left on the tiles and leaving them even more exposed than before.
+The roof looks great right after doing this, but what a lot of people don’t realise that when you’re blasting away all that mould, dirt and grime, you’re also washing away any sealant that’s left on the tiles and leaving them even more exposed than before.

 Whilst your roof might look great for the first couple of weeks you’re going to end up with a bigger problem than before.

 It’s worth noting that having porous tiles on your roof isn’t a huge issue when it comes to keeping water out of your ceiling.
-Tiles won’t suddenly start absorbing water and create leaks (you would need biblical amounts of rain before that ever happened) but they will fade and get mouldy which can bother some people from an aesthetic perspective.
+Tiles won’t suddenly start absorbing water and create leaks (you would need biblical amounts of rain before that ever happened) but they will fade and get mouldy which can look less aesthetically pleasing.

 You also need to consider the additional amount of extra weight being absorbed by the tiles when it rains.
 This weight is transferred onto the roof structure which can in turn lead to costly structural repairs to your roof structure.

-If any of the above items sounds like your roof, it might be worth giving me (Jason) a call on 0421 460 580 to discuss an inspection and possible repairs.
+If any of the above items sounds like your roof, it might be worth giving Gutter and Roof Repairs a call on 0421 460 580 to discuss a free roof inspection and possible repairs.